top of page

 Attorney at Law

-Dana is a member of the California State Bar, the Association of American Literary Agents, and the Santa Monica Library Board.
+Dana is a member of the California State Bar and the Association of American Literary Agents, and is the Vice Chair of the Santa Monica Library Board.